 However, as Franklin explores in the following edited excerpt from his essay in the book The Media and the Cold War in the 1980s (Palgrave, 2018) , his photograph was not the only one made of the Tank Man, and nor did his or the others spring to instant fame.
 Here Franklin reflects on the concept of iconic photographs – whether of the Goddess or the various images of the Tank Man – and the role that global media and political expediency play in making such images the ‘icons’ they are seen as today.

-The lead image in this article (above) is now available – for the first time ever – as a limited edition 8×10″ Magnum stamped print.
+Franklin’s famed image, above, is now available – for the first time ever – as a limited edition 8×10″ Magnum stamped print.
 You can see all images available in this selection— the first collection of Magnum Editions— and learn more about the 8X10″ prints here, on the Magnum Shop.

 Before 1989 iconic photographs were normally seen as unique: attributed to one photograph by one photographer.
 Tiananmen changed all that.
 [A photograph of the statue named] The Goddess of Democracy, taken by an unknown photographer, has been described as iconic (Hariman and Lucaites 2007).
 All four versions of the Tank Man image captured from a similar vantage point have also been described, at one time or another, as iconic, inviting the question: is it the photograph that should be described as iconic or the subject—or, as in the case of the Goddess of Democracy, the pictured object?